 And it just makes sense that kids that regularly take on responsibilities in the kitchen will have a greater appreciation for all that goes into getting a meal on the table.

 5. Encourage a grateful attitude

 Research shows gratitude positively affects well being.
 In one study with 221 early adolescents, those who were asked to regularly count their blessings in class reported significantly higher satisfaction with school three weeks later.

 There are a variety of ways to plant the seed of gratitude when it comes to food.
 First, as already mentioned, incorporate the ritual of saying gratitude for the meal, whether it’s a prayer or just giving thanks.
 Second, enforce a no complaining rule at meals (see list of printable family food rules), encouraging kids to focus on the positive.
-And last, can be visiting farms, farmer’s markets or growing your own food to help children feel more connected to what they are eating.
+And last, it can be visiting farms, farmer’s markets, or growing your own food to help children feel more connected to what they are eating.